JiejunShi/BASAL/README.md

 The executable script is `basalkit.py`.
 The other one, `basalkit_functions.py`, is not executable and contains the functions required by `basalkit.py`.

 	$ python basalkit.py -h

 	For help information of each function, try:

 	  python basalkit.py <Function> -h

 	Availible Functions:

 		avgmod	Calculate average modification level(AvgMod) of tested nucleotide(e.g. 5mC/6mA)
 		shiftD	Shift the position of D in CIGAR in bam/sam.
 For deletion-induced techniques(e.g. BID-seq), if a deletion is detected in a polymer of convert-from bases, it is re-assigned to the rightmost base of the polymer. mergeBAM	Transfer the transcriptome BAM file to genome positions, and then merge it with the genome BAM file.
 This function is designed for RNA modification sequencing. fdr	Perform significance test between treatment and control/background, and report FDR for each sites regmod	Summarise the modification level of given regions

+#### BASALkit - mergeBAM
+The ‘mergeBAM’ module, specialized for RNA modification data, merges two-step alignment results and converts transcriptome alignment coordinates to genomic coordinates using the transcriptome annotation file.
+Reads spanning introns have their CIGAR values in the BAM file adjusted to reflect RNA splicing.
+CIGAR, an acronym for Concise Idiosyncratic Gapped Alignment Report, documents alignment discrepancies.
+The converted transcriptome alignments are then merged with genomic alignments into a single BAM file.

+#### BASALkit - avgmod
+This is the core module of BASALkit and calculates the conversion rate at potential modification sites, i.e., the frequency of the ‘convert-to’ base relative to sequencing depth.
+It's important to note that the conversion rate may not directly reflect the modification rate, depending on whether the converted base is modified or not (take note of the -D option): for methods like TAPS, the modification rate equals the conversion rate (use -D M); for BS-seq, it is 1 minus the conversion rate (use -D U).

+#### BASALkit - fdr
+Identifying credible modification sites often involves statistical comparisons between treatment and control groups, where the control could be untreated or unmodified samples.
+For RNA m6A detection, controls could be regular RNA-seq or FTO-treated samples.
+The ‘fdr’ module, designed for this purpose, employs unilateral statistical tests (e.g., Fisher Test, Binomial Test) to assess modification significance, aiding in the selection of credible sites.

+#### BASALkit - regmod
+Beyond individual site analysis, DNA/RNA modification studies often assess the average modification level across genes or regions.
+The ‘regmod’ module facilitates this, extracting convert-to base frequency and sequencing depth for all modification sites within a specified region, determining the region's average modification level as the ratio of their respective sums.